josina1234/docs/getting_started/ros_installation.rst

 Installation
 ============

-.. note:: Choose the installation option depending on your needs.
-Probably it's **not** reasonable to install :code:`ros-jazzy-desktop-full` on an Ubuntu server image for the Raspberry Pi.
+Choose the installation option depending on your needs, e.g. use a more lightweight installation for Raspberry Pis.

 #.
 Install ROS